department-of-veterans-affairs/va.gov-team/products/identity-personalization/notifications/notification-preferences/frontend/README.md

 ## Content

-- Notification groups should be listed the following order:
+- Notification groups should be listed in the following order:
   1. Your health care (only visible for users who are enrolled in health care)
   3. Applications, claims, appeals, and decision reviews (visible to all users)
   4. ~General VA Information and updates~